ibm-cloud-docs/appid/istio.md

    ```
    {: codeblock}

    You can specify an image tag during installation by setting the `image.tag` flag.
-For example `--set image.tag=0.5.0`.
+For example, `--set image.tag=0.5.0`.
 You can also install the chart locally.
 To do so, clone the repo by running `git clone git@github.com:ibm-cloud-security/app-identity-and-access-Adapter.git` before you run the installation command.
    {: tip}

 ## Applying an authorization and authentication policy
 {: #istio-apply-policy}

 An authentication or authorization policy is a set of conditions that must be met before a request can access a resource access.
-By defining an identity provider's service configuration and a policy that outlines when a particular flow should be used, you can control access to any resource in your service mesh.
+By defining an identity provider's service configuration and a policy that outlines when a particular flow must be used, you can control access to any resource in your service mesh.
 To see example CRDs, check out the [samples directory](https://github.com/ibm-cloud-security/app-identity-and-access-Adapter/tree/master/samples/crds){: external}.

 To create a policy: